btantlinger/wp-plugin-base/README.md

-# WordPress Plugin Base Framework
+# WordPress Plugin Base

-A modern WordPress plugin development framework that provides a solid foundation for creating well-structured, maintainable WordPress plugins.
-This framework uses a service-based architecture with dependency injection, organized hook management, and clean separation of concerns.
+A modern WordPress plugin base that provides a solid foundation for creating well-structured, maintainable WordPress plugins.
+This library uses a service-based architecture with dependency injection, organized hook management, and clean separation of concerns.

 ## Overview

-The WordPress Plugin Base Framework is designed to help developers create WordPress plugins with:
+The WordPress Plugin Base is designed to help developers create WordPress plugins with:

 - **Clean Architecture**: Separation of concerns and modular design
 - **Modern PHP Practices**: Type safety, dependency injection, and PSR standards